Tale of the Shipwrecked Sailor: Commentary and analysis

 For some, it is a transparent tale intended as a source of inspiration or reassurance for the noble mind, perhaps similar to something like a courtly creation intended for the royal ear or for the consideration of aristocrats.

-Nevertheless, interpretation of the story has changed from the naive initial understanding of the story as a simplistic tale of the folk tradition into a sophisticated analysis, in which the narrative is shown to have complexity and depth: a shipwrecked traveller engages upon a spiritual endeavour (or quest), journeying through the cosmos, to meet a primordial god, providing to the traveller a gift of moral vision with which to return to Egypt.
+Another interpretation of the story ascribes the narrative more complexity and depth, rather than viewing it as a simple tale of the folk tradition.
+According to this stance, a shipwrecked traveller engages upon a spiritual endeavour (or quest), journeying through the cosmos, to meet a primordial god, providing to the traveller a gift of moral vision with which to return to Egypt.
 Further, Richard Mathews writes that this "oldest fantasy text contains archetypal narrative of the genre: an uninitiated hero on a sea journey is thrown off course by a storm, encounters an enchanted island, confronts a monster, and survives, wiser for the experience," commenting additionally that the monster (snake) is the prototype for "the greatest fantasy monster of all time – the dragon, sometimes called the 'wurm'."

 The tale itself begins with a framing device in which an attendant or "follower" (conventionally—although not in the papyrus—referred to as "the sailor") tries to comfort his master ("Mayor", although it has been suggested that they might be of equal status), who is returning from an apparently failed expedition and is anxious about how the king will receive him.